 The Construction Products Alliance (CPA) continues to make representations to the Building Ministers Forum and other government forums by outlining the extent of the problem posed by NCPs, coupled with recommendations about solutions.

 The steel industry continues to work with Standards Australia to update and refine the series of Australian & New Zealand Standards that provide guidance to ensure the safety and long-term reliability of the structures they help build.

 Q: What recent improvements have been made to Australian Standards to counter the use of non-compliant building products?

 A: In 2016, four Australian Standards relating to the manufacture of structural steels were updated and released, further improving on measures introduced in 2009 and 2010.
-Among the changes made were those to harmonise the four Standards with each other, particularly for the minimum and mandatory requirements of test certificates and the accreditation of the testing laboratories who report the mechanical and chemical results on those test certificates.
+Among the changes made were those to harmonise the four Standards with each other.
+Changes included the mandatory requirement that test certificates be made available, and product conformity requirements to prevent regrading of product based on inadequate test data.